The 16 Very Best Things to Do in Ironbridge Gorge

 Other notable cafes include The Furnace Kitchen at the Coalbrookdale Museum of Iron.
 The design is industrial, as you’d expect and worth a visit while you’re at the Coalbrookdale Museum of Iron.

-9 | Scoff Some Traditional Fish and Chips
+8 | Scoff Some Traditional Fish and Chips

-Fish and chips are one of my favourite foods, and there are two places in Ironbridge Gorge where I recommend you get fish and chips.
+Fish and chips are one of my favourite foods, and there are two places in Ironbridge Gorge where I recommend you get them.
 One of those places is Blists Hill.
 You will not be disappointed (unless you don’t like traditionally cooked fish and chips, of course!).
 And the other is The Ironbridge Fish & Chips.
 The fish and chips are delicious, and the shop is located just a few metres from the Iron Bridge.
 So, you can get your fish and chips, head to the benches perched just down the hill, and sit and admire the Iron Bridge while you get your fill of one of Britain’s favourite dishes.

 Address: The Ironbridge Fish & Chips, 32 High St, Ironbridge, Telford TF8 7AD

-10 | Eat a Pork Pie
+9 | Eat a Pork Pie

 Address: Eley’s Pork Pies, 13 Tontine Hill, Ironbridge, Telford TF8 7AL